kura-labs-org/ec2-remediation-system-instructions/README.md

 1. Test your complete system thoroughly with the DevOps team workflow in mind
 2. Create your update set with all required components and evidence records
-3. Upload your GitHub repository with complete documentation
+3. Upload your GitHub repository with complete documentation and diagram
 4. Submit your repository URL

 **Critical Success Factors:**